Market Risk: What You Don’t Know Can Hurt You

 When the Chinese stock market dropped by 9% during a single day in late February 2007, markets around the world quickly felt the impact.
 In the U.S., the Dow Jones Industrial Average fell by 4.3%, its worst decline since the aftermath of the September 11, 2001 terrorist attacks.

 These events underscore how important it is for investors to understand the concept of market risk, which, like the Chinese stock market example, can result in a volatility in one market impacting other markets.
 Most investors know that investing involves risks as well as rewards and that, generally speaking, the higher the risk, the greater the potential reward.
 While it is important to consider the risks in the context of a specific investment or asset class, it is equally critical that investors consider market risk.

-We are issuing this Investor Alert—which is also being published for investors around the world through the efforts of the International Organization of Securities Commissions—to outline the different types of market risks your investments may be exposed to and to describe steps you can take to minimize or manage those risks.
+We issued this Investor Alert—which was also published for investors around the world through the efforts of the International Organization of Securities Commissions—to outline the different types of market risks your investments may be exposed to and to describe steps you can take to minimize or manage those risks.

 What Is the Difference Between Business Risk and Market Risk?

 Risks associated with investing in a particular product, company, or industry sector are called business or "non-systematic" risks.
 Common business risks include:

 - Management Risk—also called company risk, encompasses a wide array of factors than can impact the value of a specific company.
 For example, the managers who run the company might make a bad decision or get embroiled in a scandal, causing a drop in the value of the company's stocks or bonds.
 Alternatively, a key competitor might release a better product or service.

 - Credit Risk—also called default risk, is the chance that a bond issuer will fail to make interest payments or to pay back your principal when your bond matures.